mmockett/aquarium/PRIVACY_POLICY.md

 # Privacy Policy for Spirit Aquarium

-**Last Updated:** December 1, 2025
+**Last Updated:** July 1, 2026

 ## Introduction

 Spirit Aquarium ("we," "our," or "the app") is committed to protecting your privacy.
-This Privacy Policy explains how we handle information when you use our mobile application.
+This Privacy Policy explains how we handle information when you use our mobile applications.

+## Scope

+This Privacy Policy covers Spirit Aquarium and all related IP, including the Spirit Aquarium and Reef Rescue apps.

 ## Information We Collect

+None.

 ### Information We Do NOT Collect